-Figure 2.37 Differential element from a cone
+Figure 2.37 Differential element of a cone.

 Application 2.13.
-Figure 2.38 shows a thin plate of 2 mm thickness made from a material of density 2500 kg/m3 from which a small square is cut.
-Locate the position of the center of mass of this plate.
+Figure 2.38 shows a 2-mm-thick plate made from a material of density 2500 kg/m3 from which a small square is cut.
+Locate the center of mass of this plate.

 Solution 2.13.
-This plate is a composite body that could be partitioned into three regular parts: big rectangle denoted by part 1, small square denoted by part 2 and right-angle triangle denoted by part 3.
-Let G1, G2 and G3 their respective center of gravities.
-This plate is located in a planar Cartesian reference (Oxy) as shown in figure 2.39.
-Equations (2.35) and (2.36) are to be applied after finding the coordinates of G1, G2 and G3 measured all from O and the mass of each part.
+This plate is a composite body that could be partitioned into three regular parts: a big rectangle denoted part 1 (with no rectangular hole), a small square denoted part 2 with a negative mass to cancel out the mass of part 1 in this region, and a right-triangle denoted part 3 (see Figure 2.39).
+Let G1, G2, and G3 be their respective centers of gravity.
+This plate is in a planar Cartesian reference frame (Oxy), as shown in Figure 2.39.
+We will apply Equations (2.35) and (2.36) after finding the coordinates of G1, G2, and G3 measured from O and the mass of each part.
+For the latter, we have